-Please be aware that any scholarship received as part of an assistantship can have an impact on the total amount of Federal student loan and employment assistance a graduate student is eligible to receive.
-The amount of the assistantship (stipend) has no impact on the total Federal financial assistance received during the year for which the assistantship has been awarded.
-For additional information, contact UCM's Office of Student Financial Assistance.

-For further information about Graduate Assistantships, contact The Graduate School, Ward Edwards (800) 729-8266, or visit http://www.ucmo.edu/graduate.
+Please be aware that any scholarship received as part of an assistantship can have an impact on the total amount of federal student loan and employment assistance a graduate student is eligible to receive.
+The amount of the assistantship (stipend) has no impact on the total federal financial assistance received during the year for which the assistantship has been awarded.
+For additional information, contact UCM's Student Financial Services.
+For further information about Graduate Assistantships, contact The Graduate School, Ward Edwards 1800, at 877-729-8266, or visit www.ucmo.edu/graduate.